Pyre-Echo/VLC_Restream_Helper/README.md

   NOTE: Remember to set that password from step 2 of Setup.

 3)
   When filling out the rest:

   REQUIRED for everything:
   Port = This is the http-port you set in the cli when starting Streamlink.
 Make sure you have the right port for the right stream.

   REQUIRED for sound manipulation:
   Sound % = The percent value of the sound level in VLC, you can adjust it manually and then type in the number or just type in 100 and go from there.

   DO NOT add % at the end of the number as it is not currently checking for the % to remove it.
   NOTE: This will not work unless there is a value present for the stream you are trying to change.
-  NOTE 2: The sound can go up to 200% but does not allow you to go past that as surprisingly you can go past that even but no idea how stable that is so I capped it at the normal 200%.
+  NOTE 2: The sound can go up to 200% but does not allow you to go past that as using the http commands you can go higher then 200%, but I have no idea how stable that is so I capped it at the normal 200%.

   REQUIRED for stream refresh:
   Stream Name Metadata = This is the --meta-title you set in the cli when starting the streams.
 It is not case sensitive but needs to match exactly besides that.